As Steven James says, “If readers don’t care about your protagonist, they won’t care about your story.”

 5. Have the Hero Fulfill the Reader’s Wishes.

-Mr. Swain says, “Actually, the factor on which identification rests, and the things too many editors miss, is a concept called will-fulfillment. . . . the satisfaction of a craving.”
+Mr. Swain says, “Actually, the factor on which identification rests, and the things too many editors miss, is a concept called wish-fulfillment. . . . the satisfaction of a craving.”
 The character’s “story activities help to satisfy some aspect of your own emotional hunger.”

 “To that end,” says Mr. Swain, “make him attempt: